Everything you need to know to use Glasgow Club Online like a pro and enjoy a healthier, happier life.

-We have a timetable which shows you what's on when and all our classes are categorised (pro-tip: you can click for a description of each class and if you find something you like, click to add it to your calendar so you don't miss it).
+The best place to get going is our Start Page.
+We also have a timetable which shows you what's on when. (pro-tip: you can click for a description of each class and if you find something you like, click to add it to your calendar so you don't miss it).

 If you pay via this site for membership by credit or debit card or you have a Get Active (free) membership you can cancel your membership or restart at any time.
 Just head to your account page and you're in control here.

 If you get your Online membership as part of your Glasgow Club Gym membership to our venues in the city then drop an email to our customer service team (email@example.com) who will be happy to help.

 You'll find a brief description of our membership plans below and you can see pricing and sign up here.